Updated: Mar 23

 When your focus is continually on what’s next and what needs done, we tend to overlook the things that are actively happening, or in a workplace setting, things that are already accomplished.
-And wow, if you think about it, that blows.
+And WOW, if you think about it, that blows.

-When we don’t take those moments to celebrate, it’s not just us that feels that underlying thud of buzzing stress, our team does as well.
+When we don’t take those moments to celebrate, it’s not just ourselves that feels that underlying thud of buzzing stress, our team does as well.
 What was once a “high-five, fist-bump, chicken dance-moment” gets glossed over for the next big thing.
 And you can guess what happens then?
 Burn.
 Out.
 Fast.

 See, we’re human.
 We love the thrill of the hunt.
 The pressure and determination to achieve.
 BUT we love those things because of the payoff, and it’s not always based on the cash.
 It’s the feeling of gratitude… kudos… feeling needed and appreciated.

 It’s not an overnight switch.
 It takes practice and manifestation.
 But most importantly?
 You actually have to want to do it.
 And you should.
-Because a happy, fulfilled team is a team that’s killing it.
+Because a happy, fulfilled team is a team that’s absolutely killing it!

 Let the day start a little slower.
 The minute you wake up your mind floods with the onslaught of what’s coming up.

-Share the Love
+2. Share the Love

 Once you’re at work take a moment at your desk and give someone a genuine compliment on something they’ve done well.
 You’d be surprised how that can kick the day off on the right foot and put the entire team on a different level.

 It's important to remember that your team is likely feeling that same potential dread of a lengthly task list.
-A little spark of mindfulness and thankfulness can literally change someone's perspective on their day or even life in that moment.
+While your problems might be on a different scale, your team also experiences these same stresses.

-Avoid the Fog
+3. Avoid the Fog

 As the day progresses, note when your brain starts to hit that foggy “what the hell am I doing” wall.
+You know the one.

 When that alarm goes off.
 Turn yourself off for a second.
 No computer.
 No phone.
 No planner.
 Just sit and breathe.
 (See our post on breathing tips, as well!)
 It’s a little reset.
 And can actually keep you focused to get through your to-do list.

 As a business owner, make sure that you design your policies and train your management team to not only allow this, but encourage it!

-Celebrate Good Times, C'mon!
+4. Celebrate the Good Times, C'mon!

 Landed a big client?
 Boom!
 Finished a big project?
 Aww yeah!
 You don’t have to bust out a ticker tape parade or anything but just take a moment to acknowledge it.

 Following these steps and just being “in the moment” will help you gain control of the office mojo and have you personally powering through workloads and feeling more and more fulfilled about the work you’re doing.
 Who doesn’t love that?
 Wondering where to start?
 Not sure how to implement these things?
 No worries.
 That’s what we’re here for.
-Contact us for a chat and to see how we can put the ahhhh back in your office.
+Reach out for a chat and to see how we can put the ahhhh back in your office.